Fervo Energy: Projects & developments

-Drilling demonstrations & Nevada Operation
+Project Red

 On July 18, 2023, Fervo Energy announced the completion of its first geothermal plant in Nevada.
-Project Red marked the world's first use of horizontal wells in an EGS system.
-The primary aim was to demonstrate the viability of horizontal drilling in geothermal applications.
-The two wells attained a true vertical depth of 8,000 feet, with horizontal sections extending 3,250 feet.
-The project sustained drilling rates of 75 feet per hour in a geological setting of hard metasedimentary and igneous formations.
-This ranked the project in the top quartile of drilling rates for hard rock formations.
-The geothermal gradient measured approximately 75°C/km.
-The plant attained flow rates of 60 l/s, generating a baseload of 3.5MW of electric power, roughly adequate to power 2000 households.
+Known as Project Red, it was the first use of horizontal wells in an EGS system and was designed to demonstrate the technical and commercial viability of adapting horizontal drilling techniques for geothermal development.
+The two wells attained a true vertical depth of 8,000 feet, with horizontal laterals extending roughly 3,250 feet.
+The geothermal gradient measured approximately 75°C per kilometer and the plant attained flow rates of up to 63 l per second and generated 3.5 megawatt of baseload electricity.